 World’s first press freedom law

-Sweden, home of the world’s first press freedom law from 1776, is still ranks among the very top when it comes to media freedom.
-The law enshrines not only freedom of the press but also the public’s right of access to state-held documents under the innovative principle of “the right to information.”
-Following years of reports of online threats, the Swedish government has presented an action plan against threats to journalists and to increase capacity to the police and the judiciary.
-As Sweden’s heading into the 2018 election cycle, it does so with growing concern around fake news.
-While some interventions to counter the risks are proportionate, other actions are more controversial and might jeopardize media pluralism and independence.
-There’s also concern around two proposed laws that would impact whistleblowers and access to information, respectively.
+Sweden, home of the world’s first press freedom law from 1776, still ranks among the very top when it comes to media independence.
+The law enshrines not only freedom of the press but also the public’s right of access to state-held documents under the innovative principle of “the right to information”.

 2 in 2018

 8.31 in 2018